 Personal protective equipment (PPE) should be used by all staff members as per WHO guidelines.

+While using the electrocautery, adjust to lowest power settings to reduce the amount of surgical smoke and use a smoke evacuator or suction to remove the smoke from the surgical field.

 All modifications to standard plans should be documented and audited.